mvolkmann/blog/src/web-dev-tips.md

 To output only the date, do not specify a value for the `timeStyle` option.
 To output only the time, do not specify `dateStyle` and do specify `timeStyle`.
 To output both, specify both `dateStyle` and `timeStyle`.

+Here are some examples of using this constructor function.

 ```js
 let formatter = new Intl.DateTimeFormat();